thevikramray/django-blog-rest-api/README.md

    http://localhost:8000/admin for Django admin and login from the credentials from step 7.

-   # follow this link to get yourself authenticated
+   follow this link to get yourself authenticated using django token and Mod Header https://stackoverflow.com/questions/39320657/how-do-i-set-up-token-authentication-properly-with-django-rest-framework
-   https://stackoverflow.com/questions/39320657/how-do-i-set-up-token-authentication-properly-with-django-rest-framework

 if you face any difficulties , follow this-